Read this Guide before you hire an ESL Copywriter.

 So, with that in mind, how much does a GOOD copywriter cost?

 A good, professional and experienced ESL copywriter will usually charge per project and not per hour (and never, EVER per word).
-To give you an idea, here are some of my rates.

 I charge the way I do because my clients have a great experience with me, I always deliver on time, I invest in a lot of SEO software to make sure my words are backed up by data, I get results for my clients (traffic AND sales), I have a great market research process and I’ve invested thousands of euros in upskilling.